bgopi23/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">:warning: **Warning**

-You must either specify a specific an exercise name or the `/all` prefix, but not both together.
+You must either specify an exercise name or the `/all` prefix, but not both together.
 </div>

 Examples: